 She dons the "Singapore Girl" uniform.
 It is a blue, scoop neck Sarong Kebaya with batik designs.
 It is an altered design of the traditional Sarong Kebaya worn by the Malays, Peranakans and Javanese.
 She would also wear a pair of matching patterned slippers.

 Singapore doesn't have her own fashion style.
-She follows trends from other countries like Japan and South Korea.
+She follows trends from other countries like the USA, Japan and South Korea.

 Her tone is usually confident and formal during business meetings and important events.
 However, when interacting with others on a personal level, she tends to be more awkward and uncertain.
 There will be more pauses between sentences and sounds like “uhh” and “hmm”.
 She has a strong Singaporean accent without the Singlish, therefore, she might sound monotonous at times.